telerik/blazor-docs/components/treelist/columns/multi-column-headers.md

 ## Basic Example

-The following code snippet shows how you can group columns in the grid in multi-column headers.
+The following code snippet shows how you can group columns in the treelist in multi-column headers.
 You can also use "regular" columns at the root level, not all of them have to be column groups.

->caption Multiple Column Headers in the Grid
+>caption Multiple Column Headers in the Treelist

 ![multi-column headers example](images/multi-column-headers-overview.png)